kyverno/website/content/en/policies/other/restrict_node_selection/restrict_node_selection.md

       for new Pods.
 Users who have access to set certain fields in a Pod spec may sidestep this logic which in many cases is undesirable.
 This policy prevents users from targeting specific Nodes for scheduling of Pods by prohibiting the use of the `nodeSelector` and `nodeName` fields.
 spec:
   validationFailureAction: audit
-  background: false
+  background: true
   rules:
   - name: restrict-nodeselector
     match: